Brad Winchester: Playing career

 Winchester made his professional debut in the 2003–04 American Hockey League season, playing for Edmonton's farm affiliate, the Toronto Roadrunners.
 He moved with the team to Edmonton during the 2004–05 NHL lockout, where he tied for the team lead in goals and was six points behind Tony Salmelainen and Raffi Torres for the team scoring lead.
 Winchester split 2005–06 between the Oilers and the Hamilton Bulldogs, going scoreless during the NHL regular season but scoring the game-winning goal in his playoff debut, the second game of a series with the number one seeded Detroit Red Wings.
 His goal gave the eighth seeded Oilers their first win in the series on the road.
-The Oilers went on to lose to the Carolina Hurricanes in seven games of the Stanley Cup final, with Winchester spending most of the latter games as a healthy scratch.
+The Oilers went on to lose to the Carolina Hurricanes in seven games of the Stanley Cup Finals, with Winchester spending most of the latter games as a healthy scratch.

 On June 26, 2007, the Oilers declined to make Winchester a qualifying offer, which allowed him to become an unrestricted free agent as of July 1, and on the 6th, he signed with the Dallas Stars.
 After playing in 41 games for Dallas in 2007–08, Winchester signed with the St. Louis Blues on July 10, 2008.
 He was recalled from the Blues' Peoria Rivermen (AHL) affiliate on November 20, 2008.

 On February 28, 2011, Winchester was traded from the Blues to the Anaheim Ducks for a 3rd round draft pick in 2012.

 On October 3, 2011, Winchester signed a one-year, $725,000 deal with the San Jose Sharks.

 A free agent through the duration of the 2012–13 NHL lockout, Winchester accepted a try-out to the Calgary Flames training camp once the dispute was resolved on January 12, 2013.
 At the conclusion of camp, Winchester was unsuccessful and released by the Flames.
 On January 22, midway through the 2012–13 AHL season, Winchester signed a professional try-out with the Milwaukee Admirals.

 On July 24, 2013, Winchester agreed to a one-year contract as a free agent with the Chicago Blackhawks.
 He was assigned to AHL affiliate, the Rockford IceHogs, to start the 2013–14 season.
 On February 26, 2014, Winchester was traded by the Blackhawks to the Minnesota Wild in exchange for Brian Connelly.
 Winchester was not re-signed by the Wild after the conclusion of the season and on September 11, 2014, the Norfolk Admirals announced they had signed him.
 Winchester recorded 9 points in 15 games before suffering a shoulder injury with the Admirals on January 15, 2015.
 Winchester was traded by Norfolk to the Oklahoma City Barons for future considerations on March 6, 2015.

 On September 17, 2015, Winchester announced he was retiring from professional hockey.